 The Company has declared dividends in line with its overall financial performance and cash flow generation.
 The Board of Directors makes decisions on dividend levels on an annual basis and on dividend payout on a quarterly basis.
-Consistent with this practice, the quarterly rate of \$0.3750 per share, starting with the first quarter of 2016 was increased to \$0.4125 per share, starting with the first quarter of 2017, and increased to \$0.4550 per share, starting with the first quarter of 2018, and increased to \$0.5375 per share, starting with the first quarter of 2019.
+Consistent with this practice, the quarterly rate of \$0.4125 per share, starting with the first quarter of 2017 was increased to \$0.4550 per share, starting with the first quarter of 2018, and increased to \$0.5375 per share, starting with the first quarter of 2020.
 There can be no assurance as to the amount or timing of such dividends in the future.